Last Updated on by Nick Braithwaite

 SNAP allows for automated posting to just about all of the major social networks, and some of the more minor ones too.
 Not only that, it integrates with other blogging platforms (like Blogger and Tumblr) for added functionality or cross-posting between sites.
 Facebook comments can even be automatically imported as WordPress comments!

 The lone downside is that only platforms that don’t require an API Library setup are supported by the free version.
-If you want to integrate with Google+ or Pinterest, you’ll have to make a one-time payment for the “Pro” version.
+If you want to integrate with Google+ or Pinterest, you’ll have to pay a yearly fee for the “Pro” version.

 This is almost a required plugin for those who regularly pin lots of images from their posts on Pinterest.
 When a post is published, all of the images are automatically pinned to your Pinterest account.